Ethical and Malpractice Policies

 b) Be accompanied by a letter of permission from the copyright holder of the material.
 Any fee associated with permission to reuse previously published material is the responsibility of the author of the manuscript.

-If an author submits an article to the IJN that contains material to which he or she holds the copyright (figures, material from articles published on open-access or e-journals, and so on), he or she needs to clearly indicate that he or she holds the copyright and provide the IJN with written permission to use the previously copyrighted material.
+If an author submits an article to the IJN that contains material to which he or she holds the copyright (figures, material from articles published on open-access or e-journals, and so on), he or she needs to indicate that he or she holds the copyright and provide the IJN with written permission to use the previously copyrighted material.
 Authors retain copyright of all material published in the IJN.
 All permission statements allowing the IJN to publish previously published material must extend to all print and digital media (so that material can be both printed and placed on the Journal's website) and must not include any time limitations.

 Plagiarism is when an author passes off the work of someone else as his or her own.
 This can also include self-plagiarism, which happens when an author reuses portions of his or her previously published work without the proper references.
 Manuscripts containing plagiarized content will not be considered for publication in the IJN.
 All authors need to take responsibility for their manuscripts.
 If your name is on a manuscript, make sure all of the material in the paper either is original or is properly cited and has proper permission to be reproduced.
 If you have a question about the originality of any part of a manuscript, verify it with your co-authors.
 Senior authors should pay special attention to what the junior authors are doing and where they are sending their manuscripts.